 Barry L. Dunn

 Barry received his law degree from the University of Louisville Brandeis School of Law where he was named Outstanding Graduate.
 He also served as President of the Moot Court Board, Notes Editor for the University of Louisville Law Review, and as a two-time member of the National Moot Court Team.
-Prior to law school, Barry taught 8th grade social studies and interned for a United States Senator and a United States Representative.
+Prior to law school, Barry taught 8th grade social studies and interned for two members of the United States Congress.

 Related Practices: Business Litigation, Business Torts, Environmental Litigation